Polymer/pwa-starter-kit/redux-and-state-management.md

   counter
 });
 ```
 - Implement the `_stateChanged` method, which is called when anything is updated in the store.
-Since the store is the source of truth for the 2 properties (rather than `counter-element` itself), any time the Redux store updates we need to update any local properties; this keeps `counter-element` up to-date
+Since the store is the source of truth for the 2 properties (rather than `counter-element` itself), any time the Redux store updates we need to update any local properties; this keeps `counter-element` up to-date:
 ```
 _stateChanged(state) {
   this._clicks = state.counter.clicks;
   this._value = state.counter.value;
 }
 ```
-- Note that here both `_clicks` and `_value` start with an underscore, which means they are protected -- we don't expect anyone from _outside_ the `<my-view2>` element to want to modify them
+- Note that here both `_clicks` and `_value` start with an underscore, which means they are protected -- we don't expect anyone from _outside_ the `<my-view2>` element to want to modify them.
 - In turn, when `counter-element` updates its value (because the buttons were clicked), we listen to its change events and dispatch an action creator to the store:
 ```js
 this.addEventListener('counter-incremented', function() {